bunnysayzz/augment-reset/README.md

 ---

 **Disclaimer**: Use this tool at your own risk.
 Always backup important data before running system cleanup tools.
+This tool is for educational purposes only.